ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 Can’t say which of the above are my real memories and which have been filtered through the years of writing [VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), my genre-bending literary sci-fi.

-I started working on the book in Poznań at the beginning of that seemingly never-ending winter and chose the frigid city as the setting.
-Little did I know it would be my way of saying goodbye.
+I started working on the book in Poznań at the beginning of that apparently never-ending winter and chose the frigid city as the setting.
+Little did I know it would be my farewell letter.
 In spring, my wanderlust kicked in, and I moved to Kraków where I’ve lived ever since.

 ## A handful of facts